-Clover Family - not acceptable as proof of ownership, lease required;

-Chris Clover- acceptable, no lease required.

-- 6. Members must submit an entry form for each animal.
+- not acceptable as proof of ownership, lease required; Chris Cloveracceptable, no lease required. - 6.
+Members must submit an entry form for each animal.
 ALL ANIMALS BROUGHT TO THE BIG E WILL BE REQUIRED TO SHOW IN THE TYPE CLASSES.
-Substitutions or additional entries will not be permitted.
-Depending on space available, each 4-H'er may exhibit up to eight does.
+Substitutions or additional entries will not be permitted.Depending on space available, each 4-H'er may exhibit up to eight does.
 Only one wether may be exhibited.
-No exhibitor is permitted to exhibit animals across sections. - 7.
-All exhibitors must show an owned or leased animal in the showing and fitting classes.
+No exhibitor is permitted to exhibit animals across registered and non-registered classes. - 7.
+ALL EXHIBITORS MUST SHOW AN OWNED OR LEASED ANIMAL IN THE SHOWING AND FITTING CLASSES.
 Showing and fitting classes will be divided by exhibitor's age. - 8.
 PEN ASSIGNMENTS To help the goat committee with pen assignments, it is critical for exhibitors to update the appropriate state coordinator with any scratches or cancellations.
-State Coordinators: Connecticut Jen Cushman jennifer.cushman@uconn.edu; Rhode Island Kristy Horan kstone@uri.edu; Massachusetts Carrie Sears ccsears@umext.umass.edu; Maine -Erin McDonald erin.mcdonald1@maine.edu; Vermont Wendy Sorrell wendy.sorrell@uvm.edu and, New Hampshire Mary Davis mary.davis@unh.edu.
+State Coordinators: Connecticut Jen Cushman jennifer.cushman@uconn.edu; Rhode Island Kristy Horan kstone@uri.edu; Massachusetts Andrew Samuelson ASamuelson@umass.edu; Maine Erin McDonald erin.mcdonald1@maine.edu; Vermont Wendy Sorrell wendy.sorrell@uvm.edu and, New Hampshire Wade Weber wade.weber@unh.edu.
 Space for tack will be allocated by the superintendent. - 9.
-ARRIVAL Members and their goats must arrive on the premises Thursday, September 28 between the hours of 2pm and 6pm.
+ARRIVAL Members and their goats must arrive on the premises Thursday, September 26 between the hours of 2pm and 6pm.
 Participants arriving after 6pm risk being disqualified.
 NO LATE ARRIVALS! - 10.
-DEPARTURE Members and their goats will be released following the Award Ceremony, Saturday, September 30.
+DEPARTURE Members and their goats will be released following the Award Ceremony, Saturday, September 28.
 Release paper is required for trailers to enter the Mallary Complex Area. - 11.
-OPEN SHOW

-4-H members and their animals are invited to participate in the open show on Sunday, October

-1. If you are bringing additional animals for the open show that are not registered for the 4-H Goat Show they are not permitted to stay in pens designated for the 4-H Show.
+OPEN SHOW 4-H members and their animals are invited to participate in the open show on Sunday, September 29.
+If you are bringing animals for the open show that are not registered for the 4-H Goat Show they are not permitted to stay in pens designated for the 4-H Show.
 Please contact The Big E to request space for goats in the open show (space is not guaranteed).
-All animals staying for the Open Show will need to leave the barn during cleaning.
-The Ag Office estimates this will take approximately 1 hour and will indicate what time the barn needs to be empty.
+Open Show animals will need to leave the barn Saturday after the 4-H program is released while cleaning occurs.
+It is estimated that animals will need to be removed for approximately 1 hour.
+The Ag Office will indicate when the barn needs to empty.
 Goats can be penned outside or moved to the wash rack.
 After the clean out, animals can be moved back inside.
 Open Show exhibitors will need to purchase shavings for new pens from feed store, if desired.
 However, they must understand and meet the following conditions: The members must make a separate entry in the open show; follow all open show rules, pay all required fees and arrange for a dorm chaperone.
 The ESE Dairy Goat Show Committee and ESE 4-H Dairy Goat Show Chaperones are not responsible for the participants once the ESE 4-H Dairy Goat Show is over.